-Professor Alexander D. Kenny, Ph.D., Chairperson Associate Professor James H. Pirch, Ph.D., Director Associate Professors: Lombardini, Pang, Potter
+Professor Alexander D. Kenny, Ph.D., Chairperson Associate Professor James H. Pirch, Ph.D., Director Associate Professors: Lombardini, Pang, Potter Assistant Professor: Tenner

 The Pharmacology Graduate Program offers studies leading to the Master of Science and Doctor of Philosophy degrees.
 A minimum of three years of study beyond the bachelor's degree is required for the Ph.D. degree, but experience indicates that it usually takes at least four years and sometimes longer.
 The student must maintain a B average in Pharmacology courses and a B average in all other courses taken for graduate credit.

-aring the period of study the udent will complete the required raduate course work, take a reliminary examination, emonstrate a proficiency in ostatistics, take a qualifying amination, complete a Ph.D. ssertation based on original -search, and take a final amination in the dissertation field. minimum of two years of study ond the bachelor's degree is equired for the M.S. degree.
-During re period of study the student will mplete the required course work rty hours minimum, including hesis research), complete an M.S. resis based on original work, and ake a final comprehensive
+During the period of study the student will complete the required graduate course work, take a preliminary examination, demonstrate a proficiency in biostatistics, take a qualifying examination, complete a Ph.D. dissertation based on original research, and take a final examination in the dissertation field.
+A minimum of two years of study beyond the bachelor's degree is required for the M.S. degree.
+During the period of study the student will complete the required course work (thirty hours minimum, including thesis research), complete an M.S. thesis based on original work, and take a final comprehensive examination in Pharmacology.

-The major areas of research in e Department of Pharmacology and Therapeutics are: endocrine, atonomic, renal, biochemical and comparative pharmacology; drug etabolism; neuropharmacology; and psychopharmacology.
-More pecific areas include: pancreatic andocrine function; regulation of tamin D endocrine system: olutionary and endocrine aspects osmoregulation in lower ertebrates; alcoholism; Parkinson's sease; pharmacology of brain ectrical potentials; and taurine etabolism.
+The major areas of research in the Department of Pharmacology and Therapeutics are: endocrine, autonomic, cardiovascular, renal, biochemical and comparative pharmacology; drug metabolism; neuropharmacology; and psychopharmacology.
+More specific areas include: pancreatic endocrine function; regulation of vitamin D endocrine system: evolutionary and endocrine aspects of osmoregulation in lower vertebrates; alcoholism; Parkinson's Disease; pharmacology of brain electrical potentials; pharmacology of cardiac receptors; and taurine function and metabolism.